Paramboia/pokemon-fusion/app/api/generate/README.md

    - Better suited for serverless environments
    - Reduces latency by eliminating download/upload steps
    - More scalable and stateless architecture
-   - Image URLs are passed directly from Replicate to DALL-E with no intermediate file storage
+   - Image URLs are passed directly from Replicate to OpenAI with no intermediate file storage

 2. Timeout configuration for API calls to stay within Vercel limits
 3. Retry logic with exponential backoff for resilience